Should You Accept A Cash Settlement For Your Injury?

 The workers’ compensation claim process can be confusing and discouraging.
-At the Law Office of John F. Marshall, our attorneys help our clients understand how the pieces of a claim fit together.
+At the Law Offices of Jonathan F. Marshall, our attorneys help our clients understand how the pieces of a claim fit together.
 If you suffered a workplace injury, it is our job to see that you recover maximum compensation.

-Contact us at the Law Office of John F. Marshall to arrange a free consultation with a workers’ compensation lawyer.
+Contact us at the Law Offices of Jonathan F. Marshall to arrange a free consultation with a workers’ compensation lawyer.
 Find out if a cash settlement is in your best interest.

-At the Law Office of John F. Marshall, in Monmouth County, New Jersey, our workers’ compensation attorneys and staff are committed to providing clients with responsive and effective legal services.
+At the Law Offices of Jonathan F. Marshall, in Monmouth County, New Jersey, our workers’ compensation attorneys and staff are committed to providing clients with responsive and effective legal services.
 Are you going to receive a lump sum for your injury?
 It is important to have a lawyer review your claim in order to see that you are being treated fairly before you accept a cash settlement.
-Please call (800) 999-0897 or e-mail our office to arrange a free consultation.
+Please call 800-999-0897 or email our office to arrange a free consultation.